 These are red fibers, and are sometimes known as oxidative fibers due to the fact they produce ATP (muscle energy) through intake of oxygen.
 Type 1 fibers are slow twitch fibers, which are built for slow but enduring movement because they are able to refuel by taking in oxygen when a person draws breath.

 A person running a marathon, for instance, will be using Type 1 fibers.
+Type 1 fibers can be targeted with endurance training such as sets of lower weights with higher repetitions.

 Type 2 fibers: